gitlabhq/gitlabhq/doc/integration/saml.md

 `{ email: ['http://schemas.xmlsoap.org/ws/2005/05/identity/claims/emailaddress'] }`.

 This setting allows you tell GitLab where to look for certain attributes required to create an account.
-Like mentioned above, if your IdP send the user's email address as `EmailAddress` instead of `email`, let GitLab know by setting it on your configuration:
+Like mentioned above, if your IdP sends the user's email address as `EmailAddress` instead of `email`, let GitLab know by setting it on your configuration: